autodesk-forks/pyside-setup/PySide6_build_instructions_for_Maya.md

 Similar to the Qt build process, the `patchelf` utility is needed to adjust the RUNPATHs of the libraries after the build is completed.
 The minimum `cmake` version on Linux is 3.1.

 External Dependencies:
-- Qt 6.2.3 (built using the Qt 6.2.3 for Maya Build Instructions)
+- Qt 6.5.3 (built using the Qt 6.5.3 for Maya Build Instructions)
-- Maya Python 3 artifact (3.7.7 or 3.9.7)
+- Maya Python 3 artifact
 - Libclang 7 (release)

-Note: There is no `--openssl` option when building PySide6 6.2.3 on Linux.
+Note: There is no `--openssl` option when building PySide6 6.5.3 on Linux.
 Nevertheless, PySide6 will build correctly even if Qt has `--openssl` enabled.

 To run the build script on Linux, execute the following commands from the terminal: